Wedding Budget Breakdown Calculator

 FAQ:

 No. The allocation models are starting points.
-Use the model that matches the event style, then replace category targets with real vendor quotes.
+Use the model closest to the wedding style, then replace category targets with real vendor quotes as proposals arrive.

-Subtracting Hidden cost reserve first keeps tips, taxes, overtime, delivery, alterations, and final-week costs from being spent in the category targets.
+Subtracting Hidden cost reserve first keeps taxes, service charges, tips, overtime, delivery, alterations, postage, and final-week costs from being spent inside category targets.

-The Payment stage uses category deposit rates or a planning floor.
-Replace those estimates with actual contract deposits and due dates when available.
+Payment stage applies category deposit rates or planning-floor percentages.
+Replace those estimates with actual deposits, progress payments, and due dates from signed contracts.

 Glossary: